ant-design/ant-design/components/typography/demo/basic.md

     </Paragraph>
     <Paragraph>
-      After massive project practice and summaries, Ant Design, a design language for background applications, is refined by Ant UED Team, which aims to
+      After massive project practice and summaries, Ant Design, a design language for background applications, is refined by Ant UED Team, which aims to&nbsp;
       <Text strong>
         uniform the user interface specs for internal background projects, lower the unnecessary cost of design differences and implementation and liberate the resources of design and